sparkartgroup/gulp-markdown-to-json/README.md

 ### Consolidated Output

 Gather Markdown files before piping with the [gulp-util buffer method][gulp-util] to combine output into a single JSON file.
 Directory structure is preserved and represented as nested JSON for iteration with [Handlebars.js][handlebars-iterate] and friends.
 This is handy for navigation and other global content.
+Valid JSON files are included in the object if matched by your `gulp.src` glob.

 The consolidated file is named **`content.json`** by default and optionally renamed.